 Eating after weight loss surgery

-Our registered dietitians help you transition to your new lifestyle before you undergo surgery through preoperative education classes.
+Our registered dietitians help you transition to your new lifestyle before you undergo surgery through preoperative classes.
 In addition to supporting your weight loss through education, we help you develop new habits you’ll need for a healthy post-surgical life.

 These habits include:

-- Drink fluids between meals, but not with meals.
+- Drinking fluids between meals, but not with meals.
 After surgery, stop drinking 30 minutes before a meal and wait at least 30 minutes after a meal to start drinking again.
 Drinking fluid while eating or immediately after eating will cause the food to leave your pouch, making it easier to eat more food at one time or creating the desire to snack later.

-- Give up or reduce caffeine intake.
+- Giving up or reducing caffeine intake.

 - Do not drink alcoholic beverages for at least one year after surgery.
 After that, alcohol must be consumed in moderation, as it can cause stomach ulcers and increase your calorie intake.

-- Eat three meals every day.
+- Eating three meals every day.

 - Do not snack or graze between meals.